w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 In order to check whether the **activation condition** is satisfied it must be evaluated on the **state of the world**.

-In order to check whether an individual belonging to the  **class of actions** regulated by the rule is actually performed it must be a matching between the class of actions and the **state of the world** must be searched.
+In order to check whether an individual belonging to the  **class of actions** regulated by the rule is actually performed there must be a match between the class of actions described in the rule and the **state of the world**.

 **PROBLEM 1**:

 In ODRL 2.2 the **class** of actions regulated by one rule is expressed using an **individual** belonging to the odrl:Action class and the class of actions is constrained using a refinement (which is an instance of the odrl:Constraint class).
-It is not easy to automatically translate such an expression (an individual) into the description of a **class** of actions regulated by the rule and then perform a test of class membership for computing the fulfillment or violation of the rule.
+It is not easy to automatically translate such an expression (an individual) into the description of a **class** of actions regulated by the rule.
+Therefore, it is not easy to perform a class membership test for computing the fulfillment or violation of the rule.

+**PROBLEM 2**:

+Defining a new constraint language is not one of the goals of the ODRL working group, it is better to reuse an existing one.

+**PROBLEM 3**:

-A second problem is that the norm designer who writes the policy using the ODRL policy language can in principle use in the refinement a leftOperand propery that is not meaningful for the  action refined, for example by using the "version" leftoperand for the "display" action.
+The person who is formalizing a rule with ODRL 2.2 can in principle use in the refinement a leftOperand propery that is not meaningful for the action refined, for example by using the "version" leftoperand for the "display" action.

-**Example 1.1**
+**Running Example**

-Suppose that I want to write the policy that contains the following Rule 1.1: "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany".
-I have to create a refinement of the action "display" in the following way (this example is partially taken from Example 1.2A in https://w3c.github.io/odrl/bp/#examples):
+Suppose that I want to write the policy that contains the following rule: "the permission for everybody to display the movie http://example.com/asset:9898.movie in Germany" (this example is partially taken from Example 1.2A in https://w3c.github.io/odrl/bp/#examples):

      {
       "@context": "http://www.w3.org/ns/odrl.jsonld",